openebs/openebs/k8s/vagrant/README.md

 kiran@kmaya:~/k8s-demo$ vagrant status
 Current machine states:

-kubemaster-01             running (virtualbox)
+kubemaster-01             running (VirtualBox)
-kubeminion-01             running (virtualbox)
+kubeminion-01             running (VirtualBox)
-kubeminion-02             running (virtualbox)
+kubeminion-02             running (VirtualBox)

 This environment represents multiple VMs.
 The VMs are all listed above with their current state.
 For more information about a specific